-ENTITY INTENDED USES OF FUNDING Salton Sea Authority Multi-benefit uses of funding by the Salton Sea Authority, include: (1) Supporting the Salton Sea Conservancy: The Salton Sea Authority is the statutorily-designated local government entity in the region that advocates for and implements restoration and economic revitalization projects at the Salton Sea in partnership with the State and federal government.
+ENTITY INTENDED USES OF FUNDING Salton Sea Multi-benefit uses of funding by the Salton Sea Authority, Authority include: (1) Supporting the Salton Sea Conservancy: The Salton Sea Authority is the statutorily-designated local government entity in the region that advocates for and implements restoration and economic revitalization projects at the Salton Sea in partnership with the State and federal government.
 The Authority secured and is implementing the most significant federal funding partnership at the Sea with the U.S. Army Corps of Engineers (Corps) that will deliver near and long-term management projects at a 65% federal cost share.
 The Authority's continued advocacy efforts will be critical to the project's success as Congress requires local entity support as a condition to future federal appropriations for this work.
 Given the Conservancy's distinct role to operate and maintain completed Salton Sea Management Plan (SSMP) projects and own SSMP lands, and its potential role in managing completed Corps projects, there is considerable support and technical assistance that the Authority is best positioned to provide.
-This work includes providing assistance in standing-up the Conservancy over its initial phases; engaging regional, state, and federal partners throughout the region to ensure that local community buy in for this work is secured.
-(2) Implementing Conservancy Activities: The Authority is well-positioned to be an implementer of Conservancy activities given its long and successful history of facilitating communication and partnerships throughout the Salton Sea region and its ability to be nimble in undertaking specific tasks, activities, programs, and projects.
+This work includes providing assistance in standing-up the Conservancy over its initial phases; engaging regional, state, and federal partners to facilitate the Conservancy's early-stage efforts; and facilitating ongoing engagement with partners throughout the region to ensure that local community buy in for this work is secured.
+(2) Implementing Conservance Activities.
+The Authority is (2) Implementing Conservancy Activities: The Authority is well positioned to be an implementer of Conservancy activities well-positioned to be an implementer of Conservancy activities given its long and successful history of facilitating communication and partnerships throughout the Salton Sea region and its ability to be nimble in undertaking specific tasks, activities, programs, and projects.
 As the soon-to-be second largest state conservancy, the Salton Sea Conservancy will play a critical role in catalyzing conversations in and around the Sea, but the Authority can provide seamless real-time, on-the-ground facilitation of project and program implementation as a result of its historical engagements and its reputation as an agile entity that can get projects done.